Green peach aphids are notorious pests that can cause significant damage to various crops.

 10. Horticultural Oil

 Horticultural oils can help control aphids by suffocating them.
-Neem oil works in a similar way.
+Neem oil works similarly.

 These oils can be applied directly to plants affected by aphids.
 However, ensure that the spray comes into direct contact with the critters.

-When using horticultural oils, make sure to fully cover both the top and bottom of the leaves.
+When using horticultural oils, make sure to cover both the top and bottom of the leaves thoroughly.
 Aphids often hide in these areas.
 But you may need to apply the oil more than once.

-Also, be sure to follow the manufacturer’s instructions when applying horticultural oils to avoid damaging your plants.
+Also, be sure to follow the manufacturer’s instructions when applying horticultural oils to prevent damage to your plants.

 11. Companion Planting